-All MDRs are subject to review by the Office of Students with Disabilities (OSD) and CPS Legal Department.
+All MDRs are subject to legal review by the Department of Procedural Safeguards and Parental Supports.

 REFERENCE GUIDE FOR GROUPS 4, 5 AND 6 BEHAVIORS INVOLVING DANGEROUS OBJECTS, WEAPONS OR LOOK-ALIKE WEAPONS

 SECTIONS 4-13 AND 5-11

 If a student simply has any of these objects in his or her possession, but does not use them, (s)he should be recorded to have violated Section 4-13 of the SCC for a first-time violation or 5-11 of the SCC for a second or repeated violation.
 If a student uses, or intends to use, any of these objects to inflict harm on someone, the student should be recorded to have violated Section 6-1.